hal/elemento/README.md

 - Support for dependency injection with [GIN](https://code.google.com/p/google-gin/)
 - Helper methods to mix and match GWT Elemental and GWT Widgets

+Elemento is inspired by [Errai UI](http://docs.jboss.org/errai/latest/errai/reference/html_single/#sid-51806600) and [AutoValue](https://github.com/google/auto/tree/master/value).
+If you are familiar with one of the libraries, you'll find similar concepts in Elemento.
+In fact some of the ideas behind HTML templates are borrowed from Errai and pretty much code from AutoValue is reused for the annotation processing part in Elemento.
+So much kudos to the authors of these libraries!

 Before diving into the details here is the link to the [API documentation](http://rawgit.com/hal/elemento/site/apidocs/index.html).

 ## How to use Elemento